 Section 1.
 Meetings.

+Meetings shall be held at least six times per year at such times as the Executive Committee may determine.
 The Inn shall endeavor to have at least one social event per year wherein members may invite guests.

 Section 2.
 Attendance.